Track Mounjaro symptoms beside dose timing, injection sites, food, water, bowel changes, weight, and progress.

 After any Mounjaro dose change a clinician prescribes, the timeline lets you compare the new dose week to the previous one — useful for clinician check-ins where you want notes instead of memory.

-372,000+ users track GLP-1 with MeAgain, and the app has a 4.8-star App Store rating across 16,000+ ratings and is available on iPhone and Android.
+400,000+ users track GLP-1 with MeAgain, and the app has a 4.8-star App Store rating across 18,000+ ratings and is available on iPhone and Android.

 The labeled Mounjaro schedule starts at 2.5 mg once weekly and may increase in steps under clinician direction, with maintenance options on the FDA label.
 Your prescribed schedule may differ.
 MeAgain tracks the dose routine your clinician prescribed; it does not recommend dose changes.
 Some users notice that symptoms feel different right after a shot or step-up — and the dose history next to your symptom log makes those patterns easier to read.
+Every shot you log lands on the dose-day timeline with a timestamp, and the injection-site map records where the shot went, so site soreness has a location attached.
+When a clinician prescribes a dose increase, the change date stays on the timeline — which means you can compare the first week on a new dose against the last week on the old one, entry by entry.

 MeAgain includes the 18 most common GLP-1 side effects — nausea, constipation, diarrhea, vomiting, abdominal pain, dyspepsia, reflux, fatigue, headache, dizziness, injection-site reactions, and more — plus unlimited custom symptoms when the preset list does not fit.
 The 0–10 severity slider, timestamps, and notes turn each entry into something useful later: not just a flag that something happened, but enough context to compare one rough day to another.
+If something shows up that the 18 presets do not cover — a taste change, a sleep shift, a specific food aversion — you can add it as a custom symptom, and it gets the same severity slider, timestamps, and notes as the built-in list.
+Severity scores earn their keep at clinician check-ins: a dated 7-of-10 nausea entry says more than a vague memory of a rough week.

 Mounjaro side effects often overlap with food and hydration.
 A larger meal may sit longer.
 A low-water stretch may show up as fatigue or headache.
 Constipation often follows low-fiber days.
 MeAgain keeps food, protein, fiber, water, and bowel-change logs on the same timeline as the symptom log — so a rough week is something you can read instead of trying to reconstruct.
+Appetite changes are part of the same picture: when you are eating much less than usual, protein and water are easy to miss, and the logs show that drop right next to the days fatigue or headache entries appear.
+The weight trend sits on the same timeline too, so symptom stretches and weight changes stay in one view instead of living in separate apps.

 MeAgain helps you remember what happened and bring clearer notes to a clinician conversation.
 It does not diagnose Mounjaro side effects, decide whether a symptom is dangerous, or recommend dose changes.
 Talk with a licensed clinician about severe, persistent, unusual, or concerning symptoms — including severe abdominal pain, persistent vomiting, signs of dehydration, trouble breathing or swallowing, or yellowing skin.
+What the app does do is make the check-in easier to prepare: severity scores with timestamps, the dose-day timeline with any dose increases marked, food and water context for the week, bowel-change notes, weight trend, and progress photos all live in one place.
+You arrive with a record instead of a recollection — and the clinician, not the app, decides what any of it means.

 Some symptoms can have multiple possible causes, especially for people managing type 2 diabetes — dizziness, sweating, shakiness, confusion, and similar feelings can have many origins.
 If you have any blood-sugar concerns, follow your clinician's guidance and use the tools they recommend for glucose monitoring.
 MeAgain logs Mounjaro symptoms with timestamps so you can keep the symptom timeline clear, but it does not replace diabetes care, glucose-management guidance, or glycemic-target advice.